seraisonfire/ChatMixForLinux/README.md

 Inspired by and depends on HeadsetControl by Sapd, without his project this would not have been possible.

-I made this script for myself, but i hope other people will find it useful too
+I made this script for myself, but i hope other people will find it useful too; if you did find this useful, please consider starring this repo as I crave dopamine